 - Keep your appointments for dental cleanings and exams.

 Use a denture brush or extra-soft toothbrush and denture paste.
-Anything else will scratch your denture teeth.
+Anything else could scratch your denture teeth.

 Fixed (secured by screws)